 As News Director of NewYorker.com, David Rohde is at the helm of online news coverage at one of the country’s most respected magazines—a bastion of fact-checked journalism in an era of ‘fake news.’
-A Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
+A two-time Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
 His latest book, In Deep: The FBI, the CIA, and the Truth about America’s “Deep State”, is slated for a spring 2020 release—just in time for the election.

 I still believe that the heart of journalism must be original, fact-based reporting.
 And in the Trump era, journalists must operate at our fastest and most accurate and ethical rate ever.David Rohde